 Dipika Khullar

 I'm a researcher and engineer interested in making AI systems safer and more interpretable.
 Currently, I am working with Fabien Roger through the MATS program on making models more honest.
-I am also an Applied Scientist at Amazon AGI, where I focus on multimodal pretraining.
-Previously, I studied at UC Berkeley.
+I was an Applied Scientist at Amazon AGI, where I focused on multimodal pretraining, and I studied at UC Berkeley.
 I am also extremely grateful to have worked with wonderful open community research initiatives within EleutherAI and Cohere Labs.

 profile photo